nmmarquez/MXU5MR/paper/outline.md

 Mortality rates for each municipality, single year age, and year were calculated and a full set of map visualizations for the time series may be found [here](http://krheuton-dev.ihme.washington.edu:3838/MXU5MRviz/).
 The analysis showed that there were strong correlations in all three demographic dimensions with values of $\rho_l$, $\rho_a$ and $\rho_t$ being {{rhol}}, {{rhoa}}, {{rhot}} respectively.
 The estimated underlying mortality rate distribution of the time series, standard deviation {u5mrsd}, was much narrower than the observed data crude mortality rates {crude}.
 This is to be expected because outlier and small area observations are smoothed over in our hierarchical model.
 Despite this we still see strong geographic clustering in our estimates as seen in figure 1 and the Moran's I of estimated values in 2015 {{rezmoransi}}.

+The estimated values for$~_5q_{0}$ for the aggregated 2015 national levels were found to be similar to both United Nations {UN_vaule} [@victora_countdown_2016] and the Institute for Health Metrics and Evaluation {IHME_value}.
+The comparison between our estimates and the yearly estimates for both these sources as well as the state level$~_5q_{0}$ values for the time series can be found in the appendix.

 In order to assess the critique of other similar models of$~_5q_{0}$ analysis we examined how our estimates of uncertainty in age specific mortality rates were explained by different components of the model.
 In figure 2 and figure 3 we show how the the hierarchical $Q^{lcar}$ model varies estimates of uncertainty in the mortality rate as a function of age, population size, and the mortality rate itself.
 In an analysis of variance where mortality rate standard deviation was the outcome we found that {lmr2} of the variance in the standard deviation was explained by the level of the mortality rate, log population size, age, and number of neighbors along with their product wise interactions.
 The estimated mortality rate, the log population size, and their intersection explained {lmr2sub} alone.

 Estimates of absolute and relative inequality of 5q0 were calculated for the first and last year of the study.
 The difference in absolute inequality was found to be negligible {abineq} while the difference in relative inequality was shown to be increasing over the time of the study {relineq}.
+These results are in line with the increased skew and increased variance scenario presented earlier.

+## Discussion
+In this analysis we showed that there has been an increase in the relative inequality of under five mortality in Mexico by district from {{start_year}} to {{end_year}}.
+This outcome is in line with a increased skew and variance of the distribution of mortality rates.
+The estimated parameter values of relative and absolute mortality are shown in figure 4.
+This widening gap of within country mortality rates is not as general rates decrease is not a new phenomena as previous studies have shown similar outcomes in probability of death in the United States by county[@dwyer-lindgren_inequalities_2017].